0afro/Project-CyberBots/README.md

 - No external plugins or assets required

 ## Known Limitations / Not Yet Implemented
-- No enemy AI (static test dummies only)
 - No wave spawning system
 - No boss fight
 - Character stays in T-pose (no animations)